Lukendziur/Lukendziur/README.md

 ![Banner Image](/image/banner2.png)

 # Hi there!
 I'm Lu! :wave:
-## I'm Netsuite Developer :computer: :books:
+## I'm Frontend Developer :computer: :books:

 ### I like programming, but what I like most is knowing how to create things!